kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

 Valid choices are `none`, `uuid`, `name`, `spn`.
 Defaults to `spn`.

 > **NOTICE:**
-> All users in kanidm can change their name (and their spn) at any time.
+> All users in Kanidm can change their name (and their spn) at any time.
 If you change
 > `home_attr` from `uuid` you *must* have a plan on how to manage these directory renames
 > in your system.
 We recommend that you have a stable id (like the uuid) and symlinks
 > from the name to the uuid folder.
 Automatic support is provided for this via the unixd